zeehio/sergioller.com/public/about_me.md

 Currently I am a PhD. student at the
 [Institute for Bioengineering of Catalonia](http://ibecbarcelona.eu).

-I am working on signal and data processing for Gas Chromatography--Mass Spectrometry and Gas Chromatography--Ion Mobility Spectrometry, focusing on biomedical applications.
+I am working on signal and data processing for biological data, with focus on Gas Chromatography--Ion Mobility Spectrometry applications.

 During my PhD, I worked at the Molecular Biomarkers Core in the Nestlé Institute of Health Sciences, as a Omics Data Analyst and Research